*** Sun, April 12th & 19th, 2026 Meditation Canceled. ***

 We have a guiding teacher who is able to meet the individual needs of newcomers and students, provide expert instruction, work one-on-one, provide inspiration and example, and set the tone of energy, clarity and wisdom.
 Organizationally, Tōmyōji is community-run.
 In matters of practice and instruction, the guiding teacher is responsible for setting standards, maintaining boundaries, and guiding training.

 Daiho took Jukai (lay vows) in 1998 under Junpo Denis Kelly Roshi.
 He later took Tokudo (monastic ordination) under Junpo Roshi in 2003, and began monastic residence and koan training with Eido Roshi at Dai Bosatsu.
 From 2005 through 2007, he continued monastic and koan training under Tenshin Charles Fletcher Roshi at Yokoji.
 Daiho continued koan training in 2014 with Meido Moore Roshi.
-He completed formal koan training and received inka (dharma transmission) in November, 2023.
-Daiho formed Tōmyōji in 2024.
+He completed formal koan training and received inka (dharma transmission) from Meido Moore Roshi in November 2023.
+Daiho subsequently left the Korinji organization due to ethical concerns and founded Tōmyōji as an independent temple in 2024.

 10:30 am ~ 12:00 pm